Encharted Cook

 A chart of common butter measurements and their conversion to cups, sticks, tablespoons, weight in ounces, and weight in grams.

-Special Terms for Measuring Butter
+Special Terms for Butter Measurements

 There are a few terms for measuring butter that you may find in older recipes.
 These are imprecise measurements but are generally consistently made by the cook that wrote the recipe.
 So, for that cook, a pat, a knob, and a dot, are the same every time they cook.
 A knob of butter is more than a pat and a dot of butter is less than a pat.